 To prevent Cough in poultry birds, you have to:

-- Ensure you have proper ventilation and serve them good antibiotic drugs like tylosin based drugs; your vet would give you a proper dose which will be served.
+Ensure you have proper ventilation and serve them with good antibiotic drugs like tylosin based drugs; your vet would give you a proper dose which will be served.